 “Just about the time the bugs come out, you get warblers, flycatchers, orioles and nighthawks,” says Gold.
 “Muskoka is really famous for its variety of warblers, but that group has niches, so some will be found in maple forests (Chestnut-sided Warbler), some in coniferous woods (Myrtle Warbler) some in meadows (Yellow Warbler) and some in boggy areas (Northern Waterthrush); some in tree tops (Redstart) and some on the forest floor (Ovenbird).”
 The Ruby-throated Hummingbird also returns in early May.

-Why are the parks of Explorers’ Edge a particularly great place for birding, compared to more famous spots such as Point Pelee?
+Why are the parks in the great Canadian wilderness a particularly great place for birding, compared to more famous spots such as Point Pelee?

 “There’s not the crowds,” says Legros.
 “You can watch the birds do natural things: singing, courting each other, nest building, feeding young – and you have vast expanses of wilderness more or less to yourself.
 It’s a more quiet place to view the birds.”